Meet Our Teaching Faculty

 Patty Boss

-Patty Boss (ASCAP) is a pianist and composes music for television, including national feature scoring credits for Emmy winner Bay Windows series in San Francisco “Hope on the Street,” which received recognition and awards, including Northern California Emmy Nomination for Best Documentary.
+Patty Boss (ASCAP) is a pianist and composes music for television, including national feature scoring credits for Emmy-winning Bay Windows series in San Francisco, “Hope on the Street,” which received recognition and awards, including Northern California Emmy Nomination for Best Documentary.
 She has held roles as Audio Lead and Composer for Leapfrog Inc.; Composition Guest Lecturer at New College, San Francisco; Broadcast Mixer for CurrentTV; music production for XBOX advertising; EA Games sound design credits for The Sims, & The Urbz; and keyboardist and backing vocalist for several performing bands.
 She holds a degree from Berklee College of Music, piano principal.

 Her music plays on ABC, CBS, NBC, Fox, CNN Special Report, Animal Planet, Discovery, NFL, NBA, NFL, UFC, CBS Sports Spectacular, MTV, Bravo, National Geographic Channel, Entertainment Television (E!), TLC, Oxygen Network, TV-One, A&E, FYI Network, History Channel, Travel Channel, VH1, TLC, TV1, Investigation Discovery Network and more.
 Recently, Patty’s music has been heard on America’s Got Talent (NBC), For My Man (TV One), American Beauty Star (Lifetime), Fear Factor (MTV), Inside the NBA (NBA TV), The Daily Show (Comedy Central), The Challenge (MTV), and The Journey: Big Ten Basketball (BTN).
-Patty teaches private lessons in piano, music theory, and music recording and production.

 What students are saying:

-• “Patty has the ability to break down a complicated idea into something into something easier to understand.
+• “Patty has the ability to break down a complicated idea into something easier to understand.
 She has a patient approach to imparting knowledge that is reassuring and inspiring.
-I have learned tons from her and consider her a big part of my music/composition/audio production learning experience.” – Jess Hatton-Brown, UK performing artist singer-songwriter living and performing in France
+I have learned tons from her and consider her a big part of my music/composition/audio production learning experience.” – Jess Hatton-Brown, UK performing artist and singer-songwriter living and performing in France

 • “Patty creates a safe and welcoming environment for everyone to share openly.
 She empowers anyone willing to learn by being generous with her time and always offering concise, actionable feedback.” – Sherry Lynn, Music entrepreneur, California

 • “Patty Boss is generous with her time and knowledge.
 She has a heart to help others become better in the craft of sound production and composition.
-She is passionate about helping others achieve their best.” – Rebekah Ann Curtis, Singer Songwriter
+She is passionate about helping others achieve their best.” – Rebekah Ann Curtis, Singer-Songwriter

 • “I saw Patty playing the piano in college.
 She was so passionate.
 Someone who loves music that much gotta be a good teacher.
 And she cares about friends and people.” – Min Lee, Korean artist/painter